SE Habla Espanol

 c-img-new c-img-new c-img-new

-Property Crimes
+Property Crimes Lawyers in Orlando

 The Defense Group routinely represents clients in Central Florida for a variety of criminal offenses that are classified as “property crimes.”
 Before you speak with any law enforcement officer about the allegations against you, call us to speak to an attorney about the specific facts and circumstances of your case.
-In fact never speak with a law enforcement officer unless you are accompanied by an experienced criminal defense attorney.
+In fact, never speak with a law enforcement officer unless you are accompanied by an experienced criminal defense attorney.

-From our main office in Maitland (Orange County) Florida we represent clients all over Central Florida, including Orange, Osceola, Seminole, Brevard, Polk, Lake, Sumter, Marion and Volusia Counties.
-Call The Defense Group at 407 743 8430 or 407-250-9557.
+From our main office in Maitland (Orange County), Florida, we represent clients all over Central Florida, including Orange, Osceola, Seminole, Brevard, Polk, Lake, Sumter, Marion, and Volusia Counties.
+Call The Defense Group at 407-759-6844 or 407-250-9557.

 Property Crimes Defined in Florida

 Property crimes are generally defined in Florida as an intentional criminal act that results in the taking or destruction of another person’s property without the owner’s consent.
-The definition of property crimes includes both misdemeanor and felony offense.
+The definition of property crimes includes both misdemeanor and felony offenses.
 While theft is the most common, this category includes worthless checks, embezzlement, fraud, credit card offenses, identity theft, arson, and criminal mischief.

 Different Types of Property Crimes in Florida

 The severity of the offense depends on the value of the property taken or damaged.
 Finding the proper valuation of the property is often an important part of the defense.
-Types of property crimes commonly prosecuted in Florida including the following:
+Types of property crimes commonly prosecuted in Florida include the following:

 • criminal mischief or vandalism;